 In another prospective study involving a “stepwise” approach to treatment, Ventolini et al. (2009) assessed the effects of several different treatments on 74 women presenting with vulvodynia.
 Approaches used included antibiotic treatment, dietary modification, tricyclic antidepressants, Gabapentin, pelvic floor physical therapy, and psychological counseling.
 Participants were assessed after each “step.”
 With this regimen, a total of 56 patients improved and achieved “satisfactory” sexual intercourse.

 Spoelstra et al. (2011) retrospectively evaluated an individualized, multifaceted, and multidisciplinary treatment program for 70 women with PVD.
 The program consisted of information about PVD, an educative “gynecosexological examination,” prescription of an inert cream to protect the vestibular area, EMG biofeedback, homework assignments consisting of self-exploration, the use of dilators, and lubrication, a hygienic protocol (e.g., no vaginal douching), and normalizing, reframing, and encouraging sexual activity without penetration.
 If needed, psychotherapy in the form of either individual sexological counseling or sexological partner-relation therapy was also offered.
 In cases of persistent PVD, surgical intervention was performed alongside the multifaceted program.
 The average duration of treatment was 148 weeks and mean follow up was five years.
 Post-treatment, 52 (80%) of the women had resumed sexual intercourse; however, only 5 women reported completely pain-free intercourse.
 There were significant reductions in reported vulvar pain at follow-up.

+Critical review – outcome studies on miscellaneous and combined treatments

+The methodological quality of the studies in this category was poor.
+Most of the studies identified were uncontrolled or used retrospective assessment.
+Some were initial pilot studies of a new treatment e.g., Pukall et al., 2007).
+Nonetheless, because of the high risk of bias inherent in these studies, reported findings should be interpreted with caution.

 Discussion

+The aim of this systematic review was to investigate what treatments for female sexual pain have been evaluated in clinical studies and their effectiveness.
+For many women who present to physicians with sexual pain, no cause can be easily established and no specific disorder diagnosed.
+Thus, we made the decision to include treatments about all types of sexual pain rather than focus on single sexual pain disorders.
+Our approach is consistent with those of other recent reviews (Flanagan et al., 2014) and with recent changes in the DSM-5 (APA, 2013) where the categories of Dyspareunia and Vaginismus have been collapsed into one disorder: Genito-Pelvic Pain/Penetration Disorder.
+A review of the evidence about which treatments are most efficacious for women presenting with sexual pain symptoms should help clinicians decide which treatment to consider.

 A large number of treatment approaches exist, which can make it difficult for clinicians to decide on the best approach for patients.
 Topical and systemic medical treatments have generally been found to lead to reductions in, but not complete relief of, pain.
 In addition, side effects are quite common and for this reason, some guidelines suggest that topical treatments should be used with caution (Mandal et al., 2010).
 There are a disproportionate number of studies that have investigated Botox compared with other medical treatments; although some of these have shown promising results, in some cases this treatment fared no better than placebo (Peterson et al., 2009).
 This demonstrates the importance of the inclusion of a control group which, as will be discussed below, was lacking in the majority of the studies.
 Overall, different treatments need to be prescribed to different women depending on their tolerability and women’s preferences.